Project title: The Future of the European Patent Judicial Design in the Light of the Harmonising Role of the CJEU

 The rapid changes in the sphere of technology have caused an increase of the complexity of issues often involved in IP related cases.
 This in turn has led to a situation where the requirements for the courts’ quality, efficiency and cost-effectiveness are becoming ever stricter.
 The expectations from judges and courts in general are growing, which means that there is a constant need to develop the activities of the courts.

-At the same time, considering the unique character of the European Union, specifically in terms of differences between the national court systems of the Member States, while also aiming at the harmonized application of IP rights, the enforcement process in IP field becomes rather dynamic.
-In such a dynamic process, ensuring high degree of legal certainty, compliance with the EU legal principles and scrutinizing rather specific technical matters is especially challenging, which is primarily the task of judiciary (courts and quasi-judicial bodies).
-As one of the solutions, establishment of specialised IP courts or chambers has been employed; however, there is debate whether this can be indeed more efficient IP enforcement mechanism.
+At the same time, considering the unique character of the European Union, specifically in terms of differences between the national court systems of the Member States, while also aiming at the harmonised application of IP rights, the enforcement process in IP field has become rather dynamic.
+In such a dynamic process, ensuring a high degree of legal certainty, compliance with the EU legal principles and scrutinizing rather specific technical matters is especially challenging, which is primarily the task of judiciary (courts and quasi-judicial bodies).
+As one of the solutions, the establishment of specialised IP courts or chambers has been employed; however, there is a debate whether this can become indeed more efficient IP enforcement mechanism.

-The research will focus on how the courts/judges apply existing sources and observe if the specific characteristics of the court organization/design and the background of the judges play role in treating the similar situations divergently and how the system can be enhanced considering the existing challenges.
+The research will focus on how patent courts/ judges function in certain European states (France, Germany and the UK) and observe if the specific characteristics of the national courts and the background of the judges play a role in treating the similar situations divergently and how the system can be enhanced considering the existing challenges and the need for increased harmonisation in the EU in the patent field.